PlayEveryWare/eos_plugin_for_unity/README.md

     > [!NOTE]
     > The samples are placed in `Assets/Samples` for personal modification.

-4. In the Unity editor menu bar, open `File->Build Settings`.
+4. In the Unity editor menu bar, open `File -> Build Settings`.

 5. In the `Project` window, navigate to the scenes folders containing their respective sample scenes. `\Assets\Samples\PlayEveryWare EOS Plugin for Unity\[Version #]\[Pack Name]\Scenes`.

 6. Add the scenes to the `Scenes In Build` section of the `Build Settings` window.
 This can be done quickly by using the `Shift` key to select each scene at the same time, then dragging them into the proper area.
 Repeating for each sample pack folder.

   > [!WARNING]
   > If you have other scenes already, and plan to look at the samples in a build, drag a sample scene to be the 0th scene in Build Settings before you build.

 ## Running the samples

 > [!IMPORTANT]
 > The plugin must be <a href="#configuring-the-plugin">configured</a> for samples to be functional.
-Some Samples may not be accessible if the extra packs were not <a href="#importing-the-samples">imported</a>, or the scenes weren't added in the build settings.
+Some Samples may not be accessible if the extra packs were not <a href="#importing-samples">imported</a>.

 Sample walkthroughs can be found [here](/docs/Walkthrough.md).